bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 ### Avoiding complexity

-I wanted to come up with a very simple API which is very low friction for developers to use.
+I wanted to come up with a simple API which is very low friction for developers to use.
 Something that covers the common needs for someone working in games and graphics and doesn't require much effort learn.
 I also wanted something to was easy for me to write.

 From the outset I wanted to avoid using traits and generics.
 Traits and generics are wonderful language features, but I didn't see a great reason to use them in